anna-pa-m/OptMetStrategy/README.md

 This is a Matlab implementation of the microbial metabolic model in [arXiv.2210.11167](https://doi.org/10.48550/arXiv.2210.11167) addressing optimal growth strategies under several environmental conditions.

-### A brief introduction to the theoretical framwork
+### A brief introduction to the theoretical framework

 We assume a minimal microbial model suitable for a population of *E.Coli* in a carbon-limited media, whose full description is provided by two quantities, the expenditure $\epsilon(x)$ and the specific uptake $q(x)$ governed by the internal degree of freedom $x$.
 Under this assumption, the growth rate is given by
 ### $\qquad \qquad \mu(x,s) = \frac{\phi}{w + sq(x) + \epsilon(x)}$